 Exiting Chedi Luang, turn immediately left, then left again on Rachadamneon, and you’ll reach Wat Phra Singh.
 Popular among locals and tourists alike, its central location makes it a good choice for a Sunday afternoon visit as it can be combined with a late afternoon stroll down the adjacent walking street market.

-Moving slightly out of town, a local saying is that if you haven’t seen Wat Doi Suthep you haven’t seen Chiang Mai, and insofar as a visit to this mountaintop temple provides a view of the entire city and looking east over the Ping Valley, there’s some truth to the statement.
-Another highly prestigious site with a choice of steps or funicular taking you from the car park to the temple itself, it's located on an outcrop just below the actual mountain summit.
-You’ll need a songthaew (red pick-up taxi) to get up there but it can be combined with a visit to the Doi Suthep national park, Doi Pui or perhaps Chiang Mai Zoo at the foot of the same mountain.
+Moving slightly out of town, a local saying is that if you haven’t seen Wat Doi Suthep then you haven’t seen Chiang Mai.
+Insofar as a visit to this mountaintop temple provides an extensive view of the entire city and looking east over the Ping Valley, there’s some truth to the statement.
+This is a highly prestigious site, reached by either climbing steps or taking a funicular.
+It’s perched on an outcrop just below the actual mountain summit.
+You’ll need to catch a songthaew (red pick-up taxi) to get up here.
+Combine a stop with a visit to the Doi Suthep National Park, Doi Pui or perhaps Chiang Mai Zoo at the foot of the same mountain.
 If you’re heading up on a rental bike go carefully: The road is very steep in parts and has been the downfall (literally) of many over-confident tourists on motorbikes.

-Wat Sri Suphan, or the "Silver Temple", is unique and well worth a look if you’re in the area --it’s really quite astounding, with the main feature being its silver ubosot, or ordination hall.
-It's right next to the Saturday walking street market, so combine the two if you can.
+Wat Sri Suphan, or the Silver Temple, is well worth a look if you’re in the area.
+The main feature is its astounding silver-coated ubosot, or ordination hall.
+The wat is right next to the lively Saturday walking street market, so combine the two if you can.

 By Mark Ord

-Last updated on 27th May, 2015.
+Last updated on 16th April, 2016.